Radeon HD 5000 series: Radeon HD 5400

 Codenamed Cedar, the Radeon HD 5400 series was announced on February 4, 2010, starting with the HD 5450.
 The Radeon HD 5450 has 80 stream cores, a core clock of 650 MHz, and 800 MHz DDR2 or DDR3 memory.
 The 5400 series is designed to assume a low-profile card size.
+Some vendors created a PCI version of 5450 making this the last PCI Video card.

 Graphics device drivers

 AMD's proprietary graphics device driver "Catalyst"

 AMD Catalyst is being developed for Microsoft Windows and Linux.
 As of July 2014, other operating systems are not officially supported.
 This may be different for the AMD FirePro brand, which is based on identical hardware but features OpenGL-certified graphics device drivers.

 AMD Catalyst supports of course all features advertised for the Radeon brand.

 Free and open-source graphics device driver "Radeon"

 The free and open-source drivers are primarily developed on Linux and for Linux, but have been ported to other operating systems as well.
 On HD5000, the driver using following six parts: